 The Gambia's economy is dominated by agriculture, fisheries and tourism.

-The Gambia is a member of the African Union and the Economic Community of West African States.
+The Gambia is a member of the Commonwealth of Nations, African Union and the Economic Community of West African States.

 Australia's High Commissioner to The Gambia is resident in Abuja, Nigeria.
 The Gambia's Ambassador to Saudi Arabia, resident in Riyadh, is accredited to Australia.